Druid-Nutstone/Ps.Utilities.Help/README.md

   $excelApp = New-Excel

   # create a new excel application and create new (default) worksheet named "worksheet1"
+  # set the hilight colour and freeze the top rwo
-  $excelApp = New Excel -Worksheet "worksheet1"
+  $excelApp = New Excel -Worksheet "worksheet1" -HilightColour LightGray -FreezeTopRow
 ```
 <details>
    <summary>Parameters</summary>